edsadr/windsurf-task-manager-workflow/docs/manage-task.md

+---
+description: "Guide Cascade to manage, execute a task and update a task list"
+---

 # Task List Management

-Guidelines for managing task lists in markdown files to track progress on completing a PRD
+Guidelines for managing and executing tasks from a task list in markdown files to track progress on completing a PRD

+## Input Process

+The user points Windsurf editor to a specific PRD and a task list file:

+1. Receive the task list file and the PRD file from the user and load them in the context
+2. Ask the user to specify the task number
+3. start executing the task following the instructions below

 ## Task Implementation
 - **One sub-task at a time:** Do **NOT** start the next sub‑task until you ask the user for permission and they say “yes” or "y"